Nuba, Hebron: History

-The village is mentioned in a late 14th-century document of the Mamluk Sultanate, which ruled Palestine from Cairo, where three villagers are named as "al'ru'asā [lit. 'the leaders'] in the village of Nūbā".
+Mamluk period

+Nuba is mentioned in three waqf (religious endowment) documents dating to the first decade of the 14th century, during Mamluk rule in Palestine (1260–1516).
+The waqf concerned revenues from the village for the benefit of the Ibrahimi Mosque in Hebron and provide information about the residents of Nuba.
+In one of the documents, three ru'asa (sing: ra'is; headmen), all belonging to a family called the Banu Amir, recognize their duties to forward grain revenue to the waqf and guarantee each other's obligations.
+In the second document, dated to July 1306, four ru'asa of Nuba swear to the governor of Jerusalem to act lawfully, keep the peace between themselves, and cultivate the village lands belonging to the waqf.
+Thirteen men, some from clans called al-Abbas and al-Ghazi, from the nearby villages of Halhul, Tarqumiya, Beit Ula, Beit Einun and Nuba's satellite village of Beit Nasif all agreed to ensure the peace in Nuba, indicating there had been persistent strife in the village prompting intervention.
+The third document, dating to 1307, orders three villagers of Nuba, all members of the Banu Amir but not ru'asa, to act lawfully and not engage in mischief.

 Ottoman era

-Nuba, like the rest of Palestine, was incorporated into the Ottoman Empire in 1516, and in a tax register from 1596, the village was listed as part of the nahiya (sbdistrict) of Hebron in the Liwa of Jerusalem.
+Nuba, like the rest of Palestine, was incorporated into the Ottoman Empire in 1516, and in a tax register from 1596, the village was listed as part of the nahiya (subdistrict) of Hebron in the liwa of Jerusalem.
 It had a population of 82 Muslim households.
 The villagers paid a fixed tax rate of 25% on wheat, barley, vineyards and fruit trees, occasional revenues, goats and/or beehives; a total of 10,000 akçe.

 In 1838, the biblical scholar Edward Robinson noted Nuba as a Muslim village between the mountains and Gaza, and administratively attached to Hebron.
 It was one of a cluster of villages at the foot of a mountain, together with Kharas and Beit Ula.
 An Ottoman village list from c.
 1870 showed that Nuba had 52 houses and a population of 200, though the population count only included men.
 In 1883, PEF's Survey of Western Palestine described Nuba as a "small village perched on a low hill, with a well about a mile to the east."
 In 1896 the population of Nuba was estimated to be about 537.

-British Mandate era
+British Mandate period

-In the 1922 census of Palestine conducted by the British Mandate authorities, Nuba' had a population 357, all Muslims.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Nuba had a population 357, all Muslims.
 This had increased at the time of the 1931 census to 611 Muslims, living in 140 houses.
 In the 1945 statistics the population of Nuba was 760, all Muslims, who owned 22,836 dunams of land according to an official land and population survey.
 403 dunams were plantations and irrigable land, 10,116 for cereals, while 33 dunams were built-up (urban) land.